J-16/Docker-and-Vagrant/README.md

 <br >

 ABOVE WE USED A BASE OS (ubuntu) ON VAGRANT, BUT VAGRANT COMES WITH SUPPORT FOR USING DOCKER AS A PROVIDER.
 Which means the development environment is backed by docker instead of the virtual machine (virtualbox in the above case).

+---

+Finally you can reach the web page of docker at `192.168.33.10` and webpage of docker in `192.168.33.10:8080`

+---

+So, in next article we can see how to use docker as a provider, and hey also how to use vagrant inside a docker.